T.K. Sabapathy: Writing about art and teaching art history in Singapore

 In 1980, after his contract with the Universiti Sains Malaysia ended, Sabapathy returned to Singapore with his wife and child.
 Sabapathy did not hope to revive the art history programme there, and instead earned a living by writing articles on art and art reviews for The Straits Times, and continued to do so until 1993.

-In 1981, the head of the Department of Architecture at the National University of Singapore (NUS) invited Sabapathy to work there as a lecturer of art history, what would mark the beginning of a long career as an educator in various institutions in Singapore.
+In 1981, the head of the Department of Architecture at the National University of Singapore (NUS) invited Sabapathy to work there as a lecturer of art history, what marked the beginning of a long career as an educator in various institutions in Singapore.
 Besides lecturing at NUS, Sabapathy also began teaching at the Nanyang Technological University's School of Art, Design and Media in 2006.
 In 2007, he began lecturing at the National Institute of Education, teaching about the modern and the contemporary in the art of Southeast Asia.
-At each of these institutions, however, Sabapathy’s programmes were often limited to introductory modules despite repeated attempts of his to have school administrators and heads recognise the importance of the study of art history as an academic major.
+At each of these institutions, however, Sabapathy's programmes were often limited to introductory modules despite repeated attempts of his to have school administrators and heads recognise the importance of the study of art history as an academic major.

 Curatorial work and support, founding of research institutions for Asian art

-In 1989, the National Museum of Singapore returned the old university museum’s collection of artefacts to the National University of Singapore, and the collection was catalogued in the early '90s.
+In 1989, the National Museum of Singapore returned the old university museum's collection of artefacts to the National University of Singapore, and the collection was catalogued in the early '90s.
 For the 2002 opening of the NUS Museum's South and Southeast Asian Art Gallery, Sabapathy co-curated the South and Southeast Asian chapter of the inaugural exhibition.

-In 1994, Sabapathy would be approached by the artists running 5th Passage art space to serve as their advisor.
+In 1994, Sabapathy was approached by the artists running 5th Passage art space to serve as their advisor.
 In 1996, the young curatorial team of the newly opened Singapore Art Museum (SAM) received pivotal support from Sabapathy as an art historian and scholar during the curating of the inaugural exhibition, Modernity and Beyond: Themes in Southeast Asian Art.
 His intellectual leadership was critical in other exhibitions such as Pago-Pago to Gelombang: 40 Years of Latiff Mohidin at the National Museum Art Gallery in 1994, as well as Thomas Yeo: A Retrospective (1997), Trimurti and Ten Years After (1998–99), and 36 Ideas from Asia: Contemporary South-East Asian Art (2002), all held at SAM.